 Looking to save a little more money?
 Acorns helps you invest by rounding off your credit card or debit purchases to the nearest dollar.
 Once you’ve accumulated a little money, it’s easy to transfer the funds to your bank account.
 Acorns also offers retirement accounts like a Traditional IRA, so you can start saving for retirement now.

 Mint is our favorite money management website, but it also has a terrific app.
 Mint can keep track of multiple bank accounts or credit cards to help you stay on budget and out of the red.
 Mint also helps you track your credit score.

 There’s very little that you can’t buy or sell on eBay.
 The app is full-featured and much easier to use than the website.
 Bid on items, track your orders, and sell all of your unwanted stuff right here.

-The easiest online checkout method right on your smartphone.
+The easiest online checkout method is on your smartphone.
 You’ll be able to manage your PayPal account, send and receive payments, and more.
 The app can also notify you of transactions, offering handy reminders and alerts when you use PayPal as a payment method or have an upcoming bill due.

 If you need to get somewhere and don’t have wheels of your own, hop in someone else’s ride.
 Uber allows you to call upon a private driver in your city who will help you get to where you need to go.
 It’s all the ease of a taxi, at a lower cost, and without the fumbling for cash at the end.